-Last Saturday I had the pleasure of shooting George Heriot’s wedding photography.
-It was great fun shooting photos for the wedding of the lovely Sandra and Alex at the gorgeous George Heriot’s school, right in Edinburgh city centre.
+Last Saturday I had the pleasure of shooting Sandra and Alex’s George Heriot’s wedding photography Edinburgh.
+George Heriot’s school is located right in Edinburgh city centre.

 George Heriot’s school is an amazing location for stunning Edinburgh wedding photography.
 The school building is almost 400 years old.
 The main building of the school is notable for its Renaissance architecture and is a turreted building surrounding a large quadrangle.